 Things and actions are what they are, and the consequences of them

 will be what they will be: why, then, should we desire to be deceived?
 (FS 7.16)

-As a pastor Butler states that the melancholiest aspect of morality, virtue and religion is the surprising and unaccountable
+As a pastor Butler states that the melancholiest aspect of morality, virtue and religion is the surprising and unaccountable.